 Mobile sports betting in New York is still a work in progress.
 There is clearly desire among the legislature to legalize and regulate online sports betting, but lawmakers have struggled to reach a consensus on how to approach the issue.

 In the meantime, online horse racing betting and daily fantasy sports serve as the next closest alternatives to mobile sports betting.

 Horse and Greyhound Betting:

 Legal Online Betting in New York

 Several forms of online betting are already legal in New York.
-Online skill games, fantasy sports, horse betting and greyhound betting are all legal within the state.
-Below is a list of websites based in the United States that already accept customers from New York.
+Daily fantasy sports, horse betting and greyhound betting are all legal within the state.
+Below is a list of operators based in the United States that already accept customers from New York.

 Horse and Greyhound Racing:

 New York Sports Betting

 Sports betting is legal in New York due to a referendum approved by voters in 2013 permitting the state’s four upstate commercial casinos to operate retail sportsbooks pending a change in federal law.
 The Supreme Court took care of that with its landmark ruling against PASPA in 2018.